COGS18/COGS18.github.io/_build/projects/overview.md

 ---
+title: 'Project Overview'
+prev_page:
+  url: /projects/ProjectIdeas
+  title: 'Projects'
+next_page:
+  url: /projects/ProjectIdeas
+  title: 'Project Ideas'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /content***"
+---
+---
 output:
   pdf_document: default
   html_document: default
 ---
 # Final Project

-As part of completing COGS18, you must complete an independent project.
-This final project is worth 25% of your grade for the course.
+As part of completing COGS 18, you must complete an independent project.
+This final project is worth 15% of your grade for the course.

 ### Objectives